gurudattch/CVEs/Sourcecodester-Online-Art-Gallary-Management-System-onlinadvisory-sqli.md

 ---

-We will first intercept the add-item traffic using Burp Suite
+We will first intercept the registration traffic using Burp Suite
 ![image1](https://github.com/gurudattch/CVEs/blob/main/assets/1.png)

  ---